Contributor: Nathan Murphy. Lesson ID: 13578

 The spike that began in the 1840s was caused by the Irish Potato Famine, during which thousands of people fled Ireland because they lacked food.

-This was the first time a huge diaspora of people flooded into the United States, and it led to a new secret organization within the country.
+This was the first time a massive diaspora flooded the United States, leading to a new secret organization.
 (Diaspora means the migration of people from their homeland.)

-Typically, massive migration creates disorder at some level because so many new people need a place to live and work.
-While the Irish searched to find a footing in their new country, the secret organization The Order of The Star Spangled Banner (OSSB) was formed.
+Typically, massive migration creates disorder at some level because many new people need a place to live and work.
+While the Irish searched for a footing in their new country, the secret organization The Order of The Star Spangled Banner (OSSB) was formed.

 The OSSB focused on nativism.
 Nativism is the idea that the country should primarily be run by and for native-born inhabitants.

-This ideology arises during periods of tension throughout history, and the 1840s and 1850s is simply one of the first examples of it in America.
+This ideology arose during periods of tension throughout history, and the 1840s and 1850s are simply one of the first examples of it in America.

-This organization was a collection of men who feared that the massive influx of Irish-Catholics would undermine the foundations of democracy for one major reason.
+This organization was a collection of men who feared that the massive influx of Irish Catholics would undermine the foundations of democracy for one primary reason.

-While this may sound absurd today, it was a very real fear in the mid-19th century.
+While this may sound absurd today, it was a genuine fear in the mid-19th century.

 Know Nothing Party

-This organization eventually formed into a political party that was referred to as the Know Nothing party in reference to the response its members would give to those asking about the OSSB.
+This organization eventually formed a political party called the Know Nothing Party because of the response its members would give to those asking about the OSSB.

 Unlike many secret societies, this was strictly a club of like-minded individuals who tried to use their influence to stop the primary danger they saw in the country: immigration.

-In 1855, the name was officially changed to the American Party, and it became the first major third party in the country joining the Democrat and Whig parties.
-(Unlike today, where the two major politcal parties are the Democrats and Republicans.)
+In 1855, the name was officially changed to the American Party, and it became the first major third party in the country, joining the Democrat and Whig parties.
+(Unlike today, the two major political parties are the Democrats and Republicans.)

 These two parties had existed in some form for decades; however, the Whig party had begun to disintegrate over the increasing division among politicians on how to deal with the issue of slavery in a way that wouldn't tear the country apart.

-Read this transcription of the Know Nothing National Platform, July 13, 1855, courtesy of the State Historical Society of Iowa, and pay attention to how the party tried to distance itself from the dysfunctional political system of the time.
+Read this transcription of the Know-Nothing National Platform, July 13, 1855, and pay attention to how the party tried to distance itself from the dysfunctional political system of the time.

-At a time when the country was tearing itself apart over slavery, hundreds of thousands of immigrants were entering and people were looking for an alternative to the chaos they saw in national politics.
-The Know Nothing party tried to harness the disillusionment many Americans felt toward their former political allegiances.
+At a time when the country was tearing itself apart over slavery, hundreds of thousands of immigrants were entering, and people were looking for an alternative to the chaos they saw in national politics.
+The Know Nothing party tried to harness many Americans' disillusionment toward their former political allegiances.

-As you watch The American Presidential Election of 1856, from Mr. Beat, identify the number of states that the American Party's candidate, Millard Fillmore, won:
+As you watch the video below, identify the number of states the American Party's candidate, Millard Fillmore, won.

 Only one state!